sampsyo/cs6120/content/blog/2019-09-25-bril-to-llvm-ocaml.md

 One of the goals that I came up with for the representation was that I should have a representation that allowed me to match on an operation based on the data it contained or match on a specific operation.
 Furthermore, if I matched on the data in an operation, this should  statically limit the kinds of operations that I could match on.
 For example, if the case of a match statement I am in tells me that I have a `dest` field, OCaml should complain if I try to match the opcode of that operation with `Br`, since `Br` does not have a `dest` field.

-The way I did this was by combining GADT's with polymorphic variants to create what I called constrained extensible records.
+The way I did this was by combining GADTs with polymorphic variants to create what I called constrained extensible records.
 The top level record type for an operation was:

 ```ocaml
 type 'a operation = {op: 'a opcode; ex: 'a op_ex}
 ```

 Every operation has an opcode field.
 Furthermore, that opcode encodes information about the type of data held in the `ex` field of the `operation` record.
-An opcode is a GADT that can only be constructed using a Constructor representing one of the Bril opcodes:
+An opcode is a GADT that can only be constructed using a constructor representing one of the Bril opcodes:

 ```ocaml
 type _ opcode =